zhenglena/bd-advertising-service/README.md

 ### Accessing operations via curl

-Coral requires some HTTP headers that aren't supplied by default.
-The Coral Explorer automatically adds those headers to its requests, but the framework we use in this project doesn't allow us to use the Explorer.
 When you use `curl`, you'll need to supply a `Content-Encoding` and `Content-Type` that Coral recognizes, along with an `Amz-Target` header indicating which API you want to call.

 You can reference the templates and examples below when you're testing your code.